Metrics

 credentials: '{apiKey}'

-To access this data endpoint, you’ll need to swap {apiKey} for the token created in step 1.
+Please replace {apiKey} with the token created in step 1.

 3. Specify your data source in Grafana